Optimizing Bundle Sizes in React Applications: A Deep Dive into Code Splitting and Lazy Loading

 2. Component-Level Code Splitting

-For complex components that aren't immediately visible (like modals or collapsible sections), you can implement component-level code splitting:
+For intricate components that are initially hidden (such as modals or collapsible sections), consider employing component-level code splitting.

 import React, { Suspense, lazy, useState } from 'react';